CiscoDevNet/stealthwatch-enterprise-sample-scripts/README.md

 No known issues.

 ## Getting help
-Use this project at your own risk (support not provided). *If you need technical support with Cisco Stealthwatch APIs, do one of the following:*
+Use this project at your own risk (support not provided). *If you need technical support with Cisco Secure Network Analytics APIs, do one of the following:*

 #### Browse the Forum
 Check out our [forum](https://community.cisco.com/t5/custom/page/page-id/customFilteredByMultiLabel?board=j-disc-dev-security&labels=stealthwatch) to pose a question or to see if any questions have already been answered by our community.
 We monitor these forums on a best effort basis and will periodically post answers.